-Planning/Reports: WHOIS1 Recommendations #15-16 addressed the need for planning and reporting to carry out and track implementation of WHOIS1 recommendations.
-These plans and reports were done, but were not found to be as complete or useful as intended.
+Planning/Reports: WHOIS1 Recommendations #15-16 addressed the need for planning and reporting implementation of WHOIS1 recommendations.
+These plans and reports were done, but were not found to be as complete or as useful as intended.
 The recommendations were therefore found to be partially implemented.